Chinese Hot and Sour Soup with Ramen

 Incredibly delicious Chinese Hot and Sour Soup with Ramen is the perfect comfort food that’s ready in under 30 minutes!
 It’s a hearty meal, full of veggies, tofu, mushrooms and chicken.

-I made this chinese hot and sour soup with ramen a couple of days ago, and I can tell you that it is easily one of the best things I have ever made!
+I made this Chinese hot and sour soup a couple of days ago, and I can tell you that it is easily one of the best things I have ever made!
 This recipe is an interesting twist between how hot and sour soup is made in India and the authentic way of doing it.
-But I also went ahead and added some ramen which is essentially Japanese.
-Now I’m confused.
-Because there’s an Indian style, Chinese flavors, and Japanese noodles.
-It’s a medley of flavors of cuisines, but don’t let that intimidate you because soup is hands down delicious!
+It’s got the same umami, spicy, aromatic flavors like the authentic version, but it’s also spicy and Indianised just a little bit.

 The list of ingredients in this hot and sour soup with ramen is simple – chillies, ginger, garlic, celery, carrots, mushrooms, tofu, chicken, soy sauce, cornstarch, vinegar and ramen of course.
 These are things that are probably already in your pantry so its a quick and easy soup to make which is ready in under 30 minutes.
 Perfect for last minute dinners!
 Plus leftovers make for fantastic light lunches.